-This report offers a brief overview of the growth of the suicide bomber as a weapon of war, from sporadic early attempts, to the development of the situation that we see today – where there are daily headlines of suicide bombings around the world.
+This report offers a brief overview of the growth of the suicide bomber as a weapon of war, from sporadic early attempts, to the development of the situation we see today – where there are weekly incidents of suicide bombings around the world.
+For a more detailed review of the history of the suicide bomber, please consider reading AOAV Executive Director’s book: ‘The Price of Paradise – how the suicide bomber shaped the modern age.’

 The first bombing